fordprior/order-anything-button/README.md

 1. Launch and configure EC2 Ubuntu instance to successfully run browser scripts upon boot.
 2. Configure button to WiFi network.
 3. Create Lambda function to boot instance, wait for scripts to run, then stop instance, and set IoT button as the trigger.

+# Contribution
+In order to contribute, clone the repository https://github.com/fordprior/order-anything-button and create a pull request after submitting your changes